5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 I’m sure you’ve read about the three types of problems in data science: volume, velocity or variety.

-Well, Hadoop is mostly a volume & velocity problem and this is why most people use a cloud service.
+Well, Hadoop is a volume & velocity problem and this is why most people use a cloud service.

 This post is about laptops so it assumes your datasets are relatively small (less than 20 gigabytes for images and less than 64GB for text).